cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 ## Limitations

-- Physical cluster replication is only supported on CockroachDB {{ site.data.products.core }} in new v23.2 clusters.
+- Physical cluster replication is supported only on CockroachDB {{ site.data.products.core }} in new v23.2 clusters.
 That is, clusters that have been upgraded from a previous version of CockroachDB will not support physical cluster replication.
 - Read queries are not supported on the standby cluster before cutover. {% comment %}To verify the data, use new fingerprint feature{% endcomment %}
 - The primary and standby cluster **cannot have different [region topology]({% link {{ page.version.version }}/topology-patterns.md %})**.
-For example, a single-region primary cluster to a multi-region standby cluster.
-Or, mismatching regions between a multi-region primary and standby cluster.
+For example, replicating a single-region primary cluster to a multi-region standby cluster is not supported.
+Mismatching regions between a multi-region primary and standby cluster is also not supported.
 - Cutting back to the primary cluster after a cutover is a manual process.
 Refer to [Cut back to the primary cluster]({% link {{ page.version.version }}/cutover-replication.md %}#cut-back-to-the-primary-cluster).
+In addition, after cutover, to continue using physical cluster replication, you must configure it again.
 - Before cutover to the standby, the standby cluster does not support running [backups]({% link {{ page.version.version }}/backup-and-restore-overview.md %}) or [changefeeds]({% link {{ page.version.version }}/change-data-capture-overview.md %}).
 - After a cutover, there is no mechanism to stop applications from connecting to the original primary.
 It is necessary to move over application traffic manually.